Tramps

 The origins of the snowshoe are very likely aboriginal and utilitarian – a means of winter transportation – although its country of origin is obscure but very likely somewhere in North America.
 Early ‘shoes’ must have been formed from hardwood, forged and bent into teardrop or beaver-tail shapes with the footing made with interlacing, woven leather or rawhide thongs and with similar material used to strap the devices to the feet. in the latter regard, it would be the toe that was bound to the snowshoe, leaving the heel free to lift as one would when walking normally not in snowshoes.
 My experience in trekking with modern snowshoes is that owing to the width of the shoe (the greater surface area of the stringing necessary to stay atop snow), initially at least, it feels like I imagine walking in a diaper must feel like – legs spread wider than ordinary walking, a bit clumsy and awkward compared to normal movement.
 Along with Native peoples, in New France and British North America, the fur traders – coureurs de bois and Nor’Westers – as well as military men and white men living/working in the bush must have found the snowshoe indispensable in winter months.
 There is no evidence of any widespread use of and/or sporting contests using snowshoes within urban areas prior to the 1840s; however, the absence of evidence is not necessarily the evidence of absence.
 It is easy to imagine hardy fur traders and Indigenous peoples having impromptu races and making boasts of prodigious distances travelled on snowshoes.
 One of my own beliefs about the origins of any sporting behaviour stems from a general principle of humankind’s impulse to play and the sporting corollary, ‘if it moves, why not race it.’

-According to Becket’s account, the earliest white ‘disciples’ of snowshoeing were drawn from relatively elite male members of Montreal society – men of privilege who likely took part in snowshoeing as much for the social, convivial aspects as for the athletic activity itself.
+According to Becket’s account (in the book pictured and cited above), the earliest white ‘disciples’ of snowshoeing were drawn from relatively elite male members of Montreal society – men of privilege who likely took part in snowshoeing as much for the social, convivial aspects as for the athletic activity itself.
 Sometime around 1840, a group of 12 men ‘tramped’ regularly on Saturday afternoons and formally organized themselves into the Montreal Snow Shoe Club (MSSC) three years later.
 The word ‘tramp,’ as it quickly adhered to the snowshoeing fraternity, likely referred to the heavy, snow-crunching steps of the snowshoers.
 Tramp is wonderfully onomatopoeic in mimicking the sound of the leather-thong-woven devices impacting on fresh snow.
 And it seems to connote a continuous, deliberate tread of footfalls, even a march or trudge or walking excursion.
 The term is not only sound-expressive but carries a para-militaristic meaning in that tramps were conducted in a very orderly and disciplined fashion.
-Typically, snowshoers walked in single-file presumably to set the pace for the tramp and for ease of movement on narrow trails as well as for using each person in front of each other as a wind-break in extremely cold conditions (a practice still called drafting in longer foot races).
+Typically, snowshoers walked in single-file presumably for ease of movement as each ‘tramper’ used the packed snow of their companions and to set the pace for the tramp and for ease of movement on narrow trails as well as for using each person in front of each other as a wind-break in extremely cold conditions (a practice still called drafting in longer foot races).
 Leading the tramp was the highest-ranking club officer, as in president, secretary-treasurer etc. The last person in the line was the ‘whipper-in,’ a hunting-derived term that came to mean the person who kept the pack of trampers together on excursions, a prestigious role usually given to the most experienced snowshoer on each tramp.

 The MSSC was the leading club in the city.
 Owing to the distinctive blue tuques worn by its members, the MSSC became known as the Tuque Bleue; as other clubs formed, they adopted their own distinction by selecting their colour…Tuque Rouge, Tuque Verte, Tuque Brune and so forth.
 By mid-century, the early clubs selected a rendezvous or meeting time with the Tuque Bleue members resolved to ‘muster’ – another military connotation – twice weekly at Dolly’s Chop House.
 There were no indoor facilities for most clubs; thus the winter pastime necessitated precision of place and time to meet. . .